farahk2912/VetSetGo/README.md

 Community Forum → share experiences, tips, and connect with other pet owners.
 Communication System → built-in messaging between adopters and pet owners.

-Educational Resources → articles and guides on nutrition, training, and health care.